675

 Sales Growth

-As you can see below, Five9's revenue growth has been strong over the last two years, growing from $173.6 million in Q4 FY2021 to $239.1 million this quarter.
+As you can see below, Five9's revenue growth has been strong over the last three years, growing from $137.9 million in Q1 2021 to $247 million this quarter.

 Five9 Total Revenue

-Next quarter's guidance suggests that Five9 is expecting revenue to grow 9.6% year on year to $239.5 million, slowing down from the 19.5% year-on-year increase it recorded in the same quarter last year.
-For the upcoming financial year, management expects revenue to be $1.06 billion at the midpoint, growing 15.9% year on year compared to the 16.9% increase in FY2023.
+Next quarter's guidance suggests that Five9 is expecting revenue to grow 9.7% year on year to $244.5 million, slowing down from the 17.7% year-on-year increase it recorded in the same quarter last year.
+Looking ahead, analysts covering the company were expecting sales to grow 17.7% over the next 12 months before the earnings results announcement.

 Profitability

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Five9's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 52.9% in Q4.
+Five9's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 53.6% in Q1.

 Five9 Gross Margin (GAAP)

-That means that for every $1 in revenue the company had $0.53 left to spend on developing new products, sales and marketing, and general administrative overhead.
+That means that for every $1 in revenue the company had $0.54 left to spend on developing new products, sales and marketing, and general administrative overhead.
 While its gross margin has improved significantly since the previous quarter, Five9's gross margin is still poor for a SaaS business.
+It's vital that the company continues to improve this key metric.

 Cash Is King

 If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
-Five9's free cash flow came in at $21.53 million in Q4, down 13.9% year on year.
+Five9's free cash flow came in at $17.16 million in Q1, down 20.8% year on year.

 Five9 Free Cash Flow